 Everything we read in Shemot tells us that, as is so often the case among people long deprived of freedom, they were passive and they were easily moved to complain.
 The two often go together.
-They expected someone else, Moses or G-d himself, to provide them with food and water, lead them to safety, and take them to the promised land.
+They expected someone else, Moses or God Himself, to provide them with food and water, lead them to safety, and take them to the Promised Land.

 At every setback, they complained.
 They complained when Moses’ first intervention failed:

 “May the Lord look on you and judge you!
 You have made us obnoxious to Pharaoh and his officials and have put a sword in their hand to kill us.”
 (Ex.
 5:21)

 At the Red Sea they complained again:

 They said to Moses, “Was it because there were no graves in Egypt that you brought us to the desert to die?
 What have you done to us by bringing us out of Egypt?
 Didn’t we say to you in Egypt, ‘Leave us alone; let us serve the Egyptians’?
 It would have been better for us to serve the Egyptians than to die in the desert!”
 (Ex.
 14:11-12)

 After the division of the Red Sea, the Torah says: “When the Israelites saw the mighty hand of the Lord displayed against the Egyptians, the people feared the Lord and believed in Him and in Moses His servant” (Ex.
 14:31).
 But after a mere three days they were complaining again.
 There was no water.
 Then there was water but it was bitter.
 Then there was no food.